sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 ### Routing and loadData calls

-FTW uses React Router to [create routes](/ftw/how-routing-works-in-ftw/) to different pages.
+Sharetribe Web Template uses React Router to
+[create routes](/ftw/how-routing-works-in-ftw/) to different pages.
 This is best demonstrated through an example.
 When a user navigates to the about page, it triggers the loadData function specified in [routeConfiguration.js](https://github.com/sharetribe/ftw-daily/blob/master/src/routeConfiguration.js#L66):

 ```js